Call our support: +919560209793

 Imatinib is prescribed to treat several types of cancer and other conditions.
 Its main uses are:-

-- Imatinib is mainly prescribed for adults, but it can also be used for children in certain cases, particularly for CML and GIST.
+• Imatinib is primarily prescribed for adults, but it can also be used in children in certain instances, particularly for CML and GIST.

 In some cases, doctors may prescribe Imatinib for conditions not officially approved by health authorities.
-This is called off-label use, and it can include other types of cancers or blood disorders.
+This is known as off-label use, and it may also be applied to other types of cancers or blood disorders.

 Dosage and Administration